 Current yearly interest rate | 8.2% per annum |

-When can an account be opened? | Within 10 years of the birth of a girl child |
+When can an account be opened | Within 10 years of the birth of a girl child |

-Maturity duration | 21 years from the date of investment |
+Maturity period | 21 years from the date of opening of account |

 The SSY account can be transferred from any post office to a bank or vice-versa anywhere in India.